dhurv02/zepto-SQL-data-analysis-project/README.md

 Detected products present multiple times, representing different SKUs

-4. 🧹 Data Cleaning
+4. 🧹 Data Cleaning:

 Identified and removed rows where MRP or discounted selling price was zero

 Converted mrp and discountedSellingPrice from paise to rupees for consistency and readability

-5. 📊 Business Insights
+5. 📊 Business Insights:

 Found top 10 best-value products based on discount percentage

 Identified high-MRP products that are currently out of stock